roman-milk/roman-milk.github.io/exhibitionist-wife.md

  'It must be in my jacket over the back,' he shrugged.

  In a fit of urgency she turned around and leaned between the seats.
 She leaned a bit further, relieved not to be showing her ass off to the approaching couple.
 The old guy saw the lot.
 Her legs parted for him to see her shaved crotch.
-Report_Story #3